sparkfun/SparkFun_Qwiic_Navigation_Switch/docs/arduino_example.md

-### Example 1: Read Buttons, Write LEDs
+### Example 1: Read Switches, Write LEDs

 From your downloads, open the example labeled as **Example1-ReadButtons_WriteLEDs.ino**.
-This example reads the button presses and writes to the non-addressable LED using the PCA9554 I/O I<sup>2</sup>C Expander.
+This example reads a switch and writes to the non-addressable LED using the PCA9554 I/O I<sup>2</sup>C Expander.

 For users using an Arduino microcontroller, select your board in the Tools menu (in our case the **SparkFun ESP32 IoT RedBoard**) and the correct Port it enumerated on.